yyangbian/algorithms_coursera/README.md

 algorithms_coursera
 ===================
-Home work solutions for the course Algorithms offered by Princeton University on coursera.org.
+Homework solutions (Java code) for the course Algorithms offered by Princeton University on coursera.org.
+The project can be opened directly in Eclipse.